astanabe/eDNAmanual/metabarcodinganalysiswithClaident.en.md

 This section describes the molecular identification workflow based on the QCauto method and the 95%-3NN method [@Tanabe2013TwoNewComputational].
 The QCauto method yields very few misidentifications, but lower taxonomic ranks such as species or genus are prone to be labelled “unidentified”.
 The 95%-3NN method can usually identify down to low taxonomic ranks such as species or genus, but it tends to produce more misidentifications when the reference sequence database is not well curated.
-When MiFish metabarcoding is conducted on Japanese freshwater or coastal samples, the reference sequence database maintained by the Chiba Prefectural Museum group is well curated, so the 95%-3NN method rarely causes problems.
+When MiFish metabarcoding is conducted on Japanese freshwater or coastal samples, the reference sequence database maintained by a group of the Chiba Prefectural Museum is well curated, so the 95%-3NN method rarely causes problems.
 However, when other reference databases have insufficient coverage, we recommend using the QCauto results.

 Before proceeding, create an output directory for molecular identification with the following command.